NOAA-ORR-ERD/PyGnome/README.md

 Make sure the distribution is named consistently with the Python environment you desire.
 For example, binaries ending in *win32-py2.7.exe are for Python 2.7.* (32-bit)

-There exist some packages that GNOME depends on that have very complex and brittle build processes, or that have unreasonable build dependencies.
+A number of the packages that GNOME depends on have very complex and brittle build processes, and depend on third-party libraries that can be a challenge to build.

 Fortunately, [Chris Gohlke's website](http://www.lfd.uci.edu/~gohlke/pythonlibs/) contains pre-compiled binary distributions for many of these packages.

 *(The full list of dependent packages and their minimum versions can be found in the file GNOME2/py_gnome/requirements.txt)*

-Here are the binary packages we need:
+Here are the binary packages required:

 1. [setuptools](http://www.lfd.uci.edu/~gohlke/pythonlibs/#setuptools)
 2. [pip](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pip)